nik0spapp/sdalg/README.md

 Dependencies
 ------------
-The available code for unsupervised sentiment classification requires Python programming language and pip package manager to run.
+The available code for webpage segmentation requires Python programming language and pip package manager to run.
 For detailed installing instructions please refer to the following links: <br />
 http://www.python.org/getit/ <br />